-Wetlands provide valuable flood and stormwater storage, habitat for a number of plant and animal species, and a place to filter contaminants and sediments from water.
-Below are the three categories of wetlands established by the Ohio EPA, as defined in the Ohio Rapid Assessment Method User's Manual.25
+As described previously, wetlands are the kidneys of our waterways.
+They provide valuable flood and stormwater storage, habitat for a number of plant and animal species, and a place to filter contaminants and sediments from water.
+Below are the three categories of wetlands established by the Ohio EPA, as defined in the Ohio Rapid Assessment Method User's Manual.30

-Table 11.
+Table 13.
 Ohio EPA Wetland Categorization